Skip to main content

 Then COVID happened.

 The Met's blockbuster retrospective, originally scheduled to run March 4 - July 5 lasted just over a week, closing, as much of the world did, after March 12.
 It was disappointing to be sure, but I wasn't alone there.
 In truth, if your dashed travel plans were the worst thing that happened over those weeks and months and years, you could rightly count yourself among the lucky.
-Still, it was a missed opportunity, and one that stayed with me over the years.
+Still, it was a missed opportunity, and one that stayed with me.

 Fast forward five years to the late summer of 2025 when I learned that the Foundation Louis Vuitton in Paris was mounting an even bigger Gerhard Richter retrospective !
 Well, it's not often we get second chances like that, and I was not going to be denied.
 The timing was terrible to be sure, and the idea of a long weekend in Paris to see an art exhibition seemed antithetical to the frugal, middle-class lessons of my youth.
 It wasn't what people like me did.